-My background is varied and multidisciplinary, with interest in Cognitive Neuropsychology, Political and Gender Psychology and many years of experience in interdisciplinary teaching and interdisciplinary curriculum development, which I have published a report on.
+My background is varied and multidisciplinary, with interest in Cognitive Neuropsychology, Political and Gender Psychology and many years of experience in interdisciplinary teaching and interdisciplinary curriculum development.
 My research in the past has focused on cognitive inflexibility following brain injury, cognition and emotion and more recently on political psychology and the psychology of gender, including work on attitudes related to Gender-Based violence and rape mythology.

 Current Research Activity:

 I am convinced of the need for intensive and focused research in the area of Gender-Based violence, with the aim of providing evidence-based recommendations for supportive and preventative strategies in Higher Education.
 I am currently involved in research on attitudinal contributors to rape myth acceptance and I have recently applied for funding to support a collaborative research project with the ESHE team at the University of Strathclyde on gender based violence affecting HE staff and students in Scotland.
 In addition, I am collaborating with NHS Lanarkshire and a number of NGOs (including LRCC and YWCA) on prevention initiatives and with Glasgow Women's Library on a project focusing on Hate and Prejudice.

 I plan to continue my work with external partners in the third sector and colleagues from other Universities on Gender-Based violence, particularly as it pertains to University life and to contribute to evidence-based policies promoting safer campuses across the UK.
 Pending the outcome of a recent funding application, I am planning to embark on a large scale project, which will contribute to work led by ESHE and funded by the Scottish Government, on a National toolkit for the prevention of gender-based vilence in HE.